Item-Level Heterogeneous Treatment Effects

 The identification problem

-A more subtle consequence of IL-HTE concerns the estimation of treatment-by-covariate interactions.
-Gilbert, Miratrix, et al. (2025) show analytically that when \(\rho \ne 0\), the two distinct data-generating processes — (1) true person-level HTE via a treatment × pretest interaction, and (2) item-level HTE correlated with item difficulty — produce identical patterns in sum-score outcomes.
+Gilbert, Miratrix, et al. (2025) show analytically that when item-level effects are correlated with item difficulty (\(\rho \ne 0\)), two distinct data-generating processes — (1) true person-level HTE via a treatment × pretest interaction, and (2) item-level HTE correlated with item difficulty — produce identical patterns in sum-score outcomes.
 A model that omits IL-HTE therefore cannot distinguish between these processes and will produce biased estimates of the treatment-by-covariate interaction.

 Specifically, when \(\rho > 0\) (easier items respond more strongly to treatment), treatment “stretches” the item difficulty distribution — the ratio \(\sigma_b^\text{treat}/\sigma_b^\text{ctrl}\) exceeds 1 — and the constant-item model attributes this variation to a spurious negative treatment-by-pretest interaction.